 There are around 15 types of hummingbirds seen in the United States.
-A few live year-round in the U.S., but many come into the United States from Mexico and other areas from the south.
+A few of these beautiful gifts of God live here all year.
+Other come for the warm months from Mexico and other areas of the south.

-The female Ruby-throat builds her nest 10’ to 20’ off the ground, usually under a branch and over an open area or water.
+The female Ruby-throated builds her nest 10’ to 20’ off the ground, under a branch and over an open area or water.

 My Missouri sister says they can tell the babies at the feeder by their fluffy white bottoms.
 They don’t have to have feathers on their bottoms to fly, so that is one of the last areas to grow their feathers.

 In the fall, August to September depending on exactly where they live, the adults head south for the winter.
 The juveniles hang back and eat and then head south weeks after the older hummingbirds have already left.

 Then in the spring March to April, they all fly back to the same area they left in the fall.
 They remember where the feeders and flowers were where they ate last year.

 This tiny bird, just over 3 inches big, flies 500-600 miles south to Mexico or Central America for the winter.
 Then in the spring they fly the long way back to the area where they were hatched.
 These tiny jewels certainly are one of God’s amazing gifts.

 The Allen's Hummingbird is one of the types of hummingbirds that are full-time residents in the United States.
 It lives all year in California.
 It frequents the coastal foothills.

 They look very similar to the Rufous Hummingbird.
 But the Rufous has a rust colored back and the Allen's has a metallic green back and head.

 It has rufous colored sides and a copper-red throat on the male.